 Only teachers and students who have been trained and certified in courses according to the standards and guidelines of the EFDMA and thus in the spirit of Stephen Typaldos are recognized by the EFDMA.

 As a member of the FDM Global Organization (FDMGO) the EFDMA stands for quality, development, communication and international cooperation.
 As an organizer of international congresses, symposia and as a promoter of scientific work it stands as a guiding structure for education and science in the FDM

 The EFDMA board comprises seven unsalaried members, doctors and therapists, who successfully apply the FDM and the Typaldos method in their everyday practice.

-The EFDMA board– President Lukas Trimmel M.D.
+– President Lukas Trimmel M.D.

 – Vice-President Sheila Boateng BSc.